purplnay/easy-api-test/README.md

 <br>

-Easy API Test lets you write tests to check that you're API is behaving the way you'd expect it to.
+Easy API Test lets you write tests to check that you're API is behaving the way you expect it to.

 The libary's API is meant to be simple.
 No configuration, no CLI, no need to install extra dependencies to get your Babel or Typescript tests to work.